Generic Name: canagliflozin and metformin (KAN a gli FLOE zin and met FOR min)

 Invokamet contains a combination of canagliflozin and metformin.
 Canagliflozin and metformin are oral diabetes medicines that help control blood sugar levels.
 Canagliflozin works by helping the kidneys get rid of glucose from your bloodstream.
 Metformin lowers glucose production in the liver and also causes your intestines to absorb less glucose.

-Invokamet is used with diet and exercise to improve blood sugar control in adults with type 2 diabetes.
+Invokamet is used with diet and exercise to improve blood sugar control in adults with type 2 diabetes mellitus.

 Invokamet may also be used for purposes not listed in this medication guide.